open-compensation-token-license/license-token-website/wikisrc/open-source-project-funding-platformsd.md

 Several platforms have stood out in supporting open source projects financially:

 - **[GitHub Sponsors](https://github.com/sponsors)**: A platform that enables developers to fund their work on GitHub through recurring donations from fans and other developers.
+For more details, see [What is GitHub Sponsors](https://www.license-token.com/wiki/what-is-git-hub-sponsors).
 - **[Open Collective](https://www.opencollective.com/)**: Makes it easy to manage finances for open source communities, providing transparency and a legal framework.
 - **[Patreon](https://www.patreon.com/)**: While not exclusively focused on open source, Patreon has been used by developers to receive funding for their projects through patronage.